marctrem/usbarmory-wiki-fork/Secure-boot.md

 * [hab4.csf](https://raw.githubusercontent.com/inversepath/usbarmory/master/software/secure_boot/hab4.csf)

-The file must be modified with the correct hex triple for the u-boot.imx file compiled in the previous step, along with its path.
+The file must be modified with the correct 'HAB Blocks' hex triple for the u-boot.imx file compiled in the previous step, along with its path.

 ### Sign the U-Boot image

 ```
 cd cst-2.2
-./linux/cst -o csf.bin < hab4.csf
+linux/cst -o csf.bin < hab4.csf
 ```

 ### Prepare and flash the signed U-Boot